Marshall Islands Flag

 Blue with two stripes radiating from the lower hoist-side corner – orange (top) and white; a white star with four large rays and 20 small rays appears on the hoist side above the two stripes; blue represents the Pacific Ocean, the orange stripe signifies the Ralik Chain or sunset and courage, while the white stripe signifies the Ratak Chain or sunrise and peace; the star symbolizes the cross of Christianity, each of the 24 rays designates one of the electoral districts in the country and the four larger rays highlight the principal cultural centers of Majuro, Jaluit, Wotje, and Ebeye; the rising diagonal band can also be interpreted as representing the equator, with the star showing the archipelago’s position just to the north.

-If an outdoor flag isn’t quite what you’re looking for you can find our indoor ceremonial Marshall Islands Flags here.
+If an outdoor flag isn’t quite what you’re looking for you can check out our Ceremonial Marshall Islands Flags.

-Or, if you’re looking for something of the smaller variety you can find our handheld Marshall Islands Flags here.
+Or, if you’re looking for something of the smaller variety you can find it with our Handheld Marshall Islands Flags.

-Also, be sure to check out all of Flag Internationals other high quality outdoor international flags here.
+Also, be sure to check out all of Flag Internationals other high quality Heavy Duty International Flags.